Oracle machine

-In complexity theory and computability theory, an oracle machine is an abstract machine used to study decision problems.
-It can be visualized as a black box, called an oracle, which is able to solve certain problems in a single operation.
-The problem can be of any complexity class.
-Even undecidable problems, such as the halting problem, can be considered as the subject of an oracle.
+In complexity theory and computability theory, an oracle machine is an abstract machine that can query a black box called an oracle, which is able to give an answer to any instance of a certain problem $R$ in a single operation.
+The problem $R$ can be of any complexity class, or it can even be an undecidable problem such as the halting problem.
+If another problem $R'$ is reducible to $R$ in polynomial time, then the oracle machine (with the $R$-oracle) can solve $R'$ in polynomial time; one can say that $R'$ is in the relativized complexity class $\mathsf{P}^R$.
+Other relativized complexity classes such as $\mathsf{NP}^R$ can be defined analogously.

 Oracles

 An oracle machine can be conceived as a Turing machine connected to an oracle.
 The oracle, in this context, is an entity capable of solving some problem, which for example may be a decision problem or a function problem.
 The problem does not have to be computable; the oracle is not assumed to be a Turing machine or computer program.
 The oracle is simply a "black box" that is able to produce a solution for any instance of a given computational problem: